 In the ocean cargo industry refer containers are specifically used to carry the food products as the temperature can be regulated in the refer containers, some companies charter reefer ships to carry the food items, like dole bananas are shipped from south American countries to Europe and North American this way.

-Air shipments of food is a very limited market, as temperature-controlled containers in the air cargo industry are rarely used for food products, specific types of shrimps are transported this way.
+Air shipments of food are a very limited market, as temperature-controlled containers in the air cargo industry are rarely used for food products, specific types of shrimps are transported this way.
 Rail and Road are the most widely used for inland transport of food material.

-Countries like India are focusing more on building rail infrastructure to transport the food materials, the recent move to induct kisan rail to transport the cold stored products from Northern India to JNPT port in Mumbai asserts that government of India’s strong intent for this.
+Countries like India are focusing more on building rail infrastructure to transport the food materials, the recent move to induct kisan rail to transport the cold stored products from Northern India to JNPT port in Mumbai asserts the government of India’s strong intent for this.

-Companies are leveraging on technologies like Internet of things (IoT) to improve their yield, one of the prime challenges in the industry is perishability, to tackle these newer digital technologies help optimise the operating costs and improve the yield.
+Companies are leveraging technologies like Internet of things (IoT) to improve their yield, one of the prime challenges in the industry is perishability, to tackle these newer digital technologies help optimise the operating costs and improve the yield.

 Governments across the globe are investing in the development of cold chain infrastructure needed, many of the African nations have invested in their cold chain infrastructure by the help of Chinese investment through Belt and Road Initiative (BRI).
 Indian government is also pushing for more food grain storage infrastructure and cold chain facilities.